C$ 515 Find Cheap Flights from China to British Columbia

 The cheapest time of day to fly to British Columbia is generally at night, when round-trip flights cost C$ 1,118 on average.
 Morning departures are around 18% cheaper than evening flights, on average.
 The most expensive time of day to fly to British Columbia is generally in the evening, which is peak travel time and where the average cost of a ticket is C$ 1,371.

-Reviews of the top 5 airlines serving from China to British Columbia
+Reviews of the top 5 airlines flying from China to British Columbia

 See real verified KAYAK customer reviews for airlines flying to British Columbia.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from China to British Columbia.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.